thiemok/well-known-parser/MODERNIZATION.md

 - As this is a fork, we have flexibility to make more substantial changes while keeping the API relatively close to the original

 ## TODO
+* [ ] Clean up all serializers to not duplicate logic
 * [ ] Add geo json types to parse
 * [ ] Migrate remaining tests
 * [ ] Clean up old code and configs